austinmroczek/pi-telescope/README.md

 # pi-telescope
 My Raspberry Pi enabled telescope

+# Telescope
+Celestron NexStar 80GTL (model # 22085)

 # camera setup
 I'm using the SV105 from SVBONY.  `lsusb` reports it as `Z-Star Microelectronics Corp.`

+This is a "webcam" and NOT a "camera" as far as Linux is concerned.

 https://www.instructables.com/id/How-to-Make-Raspberry-Pi-Webcam-Server-and-Stream-/